genechain-io/docs/Metamask.md

 ## Setup Custom Network for GeneChain

 ### Automatic setup
-***(Main genenet guides will be updated soon)***

-For Adenine Testnet, You can visit https://staking-testnet.genechain.io or https://faucet.genechain.io and click add network to setup custom network.
+You can visit https://staking.genechain.io and click `Add GeneChain network` to setup custom network.

 ### Manual setup
 Or, you can follow the following steps to set it up by your self.